Skip to:

 Global Challenges Research Fund

-For a second year, academics from Bayes Business School and City, University of London, were awarded an Institutional Block Grant under the Global Challenges Research Fund (GCRF).
+For a second year, academics from Bayes Business School and City St George's, University of London, were awarded an Institutional Block Grant under the Global Challenges Research Fund (GCRF).
 The projects funded included new activities as well as a continuation of projects from the 2018-2019 academic year.
 The GCRF is a £1.5 billion fund announced by the UK Government in late 2015 to support cutting-edge research that addresses the challenges faced by developing countries.

-City, University of London Speech and Language Therapy project in Cambodia (Phase 2)
+City St George's, University of London Speech and Language Therapy project in Cambodia (Phase 2)

 The aim of the project is to increase awareness of communication problems within the population of Cambodia and to develop a training course in speech and language therapy in the country.